Bernardo Kuczer: Argentina

 Bernardo Mario Kuczer was born in Buenos Aires, Argentina, on 30 April 1955.
-Until his early twenties, he was involved in rock music as composer and guitarist, writing also music for the theatre.
+Until his early twenties, he was involved in rock music as composer and guitarist, also writing music for the theatre.
 Simultaneously, he studied architecture and graduated in 1978.

 Through the study of the classical guitar with Hector Rocha and then with Jorge Panitsch he came into classical music.
 He studied harmony and musical analysis with Nestor Zadoff and then with Sergio Hualpa and later Renaissance counterpoint with Nestor Zadoff.
 He became a member of an interdisciplinary music investigation group, collaborating with psychologists, biologists, doctors and musicologists.

 In 1979 he presented a thesis under the supervision of Sergio Hualpa with own ideas about "the Basic Components of Music, their multiple interrelations and a special kind of "energy" generated by their uni- and multidimensional dynamic interactions, an energy which determines and enables the micro and macro Articulation of the Music-stream".
 The thesis was first named: "La forma natural de la música" ("The natural ways of music"), then "The New Connections" and later "Música sin el Factor Humano" ("Music without the Human Factor").